mcarlie/VulkanEngine/readme.md

 https://www.lunarg.com/vulkan-sdk/

 For MacOS (MoltenVK).
 Download the SDK and specify it's location using the VULKAN_SDK environment variable (can be set in CMake)
+(Recently you need to install Vulkan using the install_vulkan.py script on macOS)

 Run CMake and build the project.